 If you’ve never tried a soy sauce based brine for a protein before, I think you’re going to be very pleasantly surprised.
 Watch the video below the recipe – the end when I press down on the pork chop to show how juicy it is.
 That’s courtesy of the soy sauce!

-I planned to share this recipe because I got all excited that I finally got a new BBQ.
+I’m sharing this Pork Chop Marinade because I got all excited that I finally got a new BBQ.
 Living by the ocean means that anything that resides outdoors has a limited life and my current BBQ looks like an abandoned burnt out car.
-I have bricks propping up one side of it to keep it level because the legs are completely rusted through, what used to be a black lid is now mostly rust and when I went to push it over the other day to make room for the new one, the side burner snapped right off!!!!

 - 4 bone in pork chops, 2 cm / 4/5" thick about 280g/9 oz each (Note 1)